Managing Cumulus RMP Disk Images

 Reprovisioning the System (Restart Installer)

-You can reprovision the system, wiping out the contents of both image slots and
+You can reprovision the system, wiping out the contents of both image

 To initiate the provisioning and installation process, use